 From there, Elam has terrific closing burst at the catch point.
 His precise sense of timing allows him to impact the ball when and where he needs to.
 He has the length to disrupt, as is evidenced by his ball production in 2020.

-Players like Stingley and Andrew Booth are revered for their ball skills, and rightfully so.
+Players like Stingley and Booth are revered for their ball skills, and rightfully so.
 Nevertheless, Elam isn’t far behind in that regard.
-As a former receiver, he can rise vertically for passes, and his precise coordination at the catch point is superb.
+As a former receiver, he can rise vertically for passes, and his precise coordination at the catch point allows him to convert.

 Among other things, Elam is proficient in press, just as he is in zone and off-man coverage.
-He’s physical at the line of scrimmage, and he doesn’t often bite on receiver fakes and misdirection.
-Additionally, the Florida CB rarely gets off-balance after jamming at the line, and he can seamlessly transition from press to downfield tracking.
+He’s extremely physical but composed at the line of scrimmage, and he doesn’t often bite on receiver fakes.
+Additionally, the Florida CB has great footwork and rarely gets off-balance after jamming at the line.
+He can seamlessly transition from press to downfield tracking.
 Elam’s physicality also shows up in run support, where he’s both timely and aggressive.

 Areas for improvement